Sarai Sanchez Castillo: Biography

 to qualify for the world championship.
 In 2008, in Nalchik Sarai Sanchez Castillo participated in the Women's World Chess Championship 2008, where in the first round lost Pia Cramling.
 In 2009, in Cali she took third place in the Pan American Women's Chess Championship.

 Sanchez played for Venezuela at ten Women's Chess Olympiads (2000-2018) and won individual bronze (2006) medal.

-In 2007, she was awarded the FIDE Woman Grandmasterr (WGM) title and received the FIDE International Master (IM) title three years later.
+In 2007, she was awarded the FIDE Woman Grandmaster (WGM) title and received the FIDE International Master (IM) title three years later.
 Sanchez was the first Venezuelan chess player who was awarded the title of Woman Grandmaster.
 She is also a FIDE Arbiter (2014) and FIDE International Organizer (2017).